Machine90/yu-the-great/README.md

 About name, Yu the great, also known as  Da yu, hero of China in ancient times who tamed the floods and protected residents from disaster, he drained and dredged the water and diverted the flood into the sea...
 We hope this project can help others to tame the network data flow same as Yu who tamed the floods.

 ## Quick Start

-### Concepts

-Let's make clear some important concepts before using this library:

-* Node: the Node we mentioned here could be a server, a node can maintain more than 1 group.
-* Group: a raft group, includes some voters (consists of different nodes), each group has it's own id, key range and voters.
-* Peer: one replica of a group, installed on the node.
-* Propose: "write" behavior of the raft group, content of propose is defined to binary type, which can be designed to anything, for example "binlog".
-* ReadIndex: "read" behavior of the raft group.
-Yu support client read proposal data from each group, and guarantee this data has been committed.

 ### Dependency